emoore29/emoore29.github.io/about.md

 In 2022, I decided to learn how to code.
 I wasn't feeling inspired by my editing career and wanted a new challenge.
 I loved maths in high school and wanted to experience the satisfying feeling of solving challenging problems again.

 I started with some free courses on freeCodeCamp and learned HTML, CSS, JavaScript, Python, and more.
-I started building various websites with React-based frameworks and self-studying things like logic gates and computer networking.
+I started building various websites with React-based frameworks and self-studying things like logic gates and networking.

 I wanted to expand my experience and improve my foundational understanding of computer science, so I decided to pursue a more formal education, which brings me to where I am now.
 I'm estimated to complete my Graduate Diploma by late 2025.